 He certainly does have some good debating skills.

-But at times he uses plenty of underhanded techniques that makes him an unfair debater.
+But at times he uses plenty of underhanded techniques that make him an unfair debater.

-These are four unfair debating techniques that he used in his interview to Lauren Duca:
+These are four unfair debating techniques that he used in his interview with Lauren Duca:

 #1.
 Strawman Technique

 Carlson attacks Lauren not on what she said, but on how he would like her to be.